aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What types of variables/elements can a DIM function use to specify with in a statement?
 - Question (lzhao4−stat6250): When to use the DIM function?
 - Question (cyuan10-stat6250): Does the * represent “all” in other statements too?
+- Question (aalamri−stat6250): Does the use of the the DIM Function differ when dealing with continuous or descret variables?